1 / 2

 Zero-Prep Workflow

-• Print: Generate copies of the single-page activity in seconds.
+• Print: Generate copies of this two-page activity in seconds.

-• Distribute: Hand out to students for immediate start with minimal instruction.
+• Distribute: Hand out to students for immediate engagement with the self-explanatory instructions.

 Standards Alignment